 UHIP investigates cases involving DNA evidence, as well as cases where there is no DNA evidence.
 UHIP also accepts cases where an inmate has pled guilty/nolo contendere.
 However in these cases, an inmate's innocence claim generally must contain physical evidence, a victim recantation, or evidence of widespread problems in order to proceed to litigation.
-When considering DNA evidence, the Texas Legislature has apparently taken into account the fact that approximately 5% of the cases in which a defendant's wrongful conviction was overturned based on DNA evidence contained a guilty plea.
+When considering DNA evidence, the Texas Legislature has taken into account the fact that approximately 11% of the cases in which a defendant's wrongful conviction was overturned based on DNA evidence contained a guilty plea.
 Texas statute implicitly acknowledges that someone who has pled guilty may, in fact, be innocent of the crime for which he was convicted.
 Nonetheless, in cases that do not contain DNA evidence, courts generally argue that a guilty plea contains a defendant's acknowledgment of having committed the crime.
 This completely ignores the facts that 95% of all felony convictions occur pursuant to a guilty plea and eighteen percent of all exonerees pled guilty to crimes they did not commit.

 Innocence projects generally receive requests for assistance in three ways.
 In the great majority of cases, inmates and their agents (e.g. - friends or family) call or write UHIP and state that they were wrongfully convicted and are actually innocent.
 The second method is a case referral from defense attorneys.
-These referred cases are often ones where a defense attorney lost the case at trial but believe in their client's actual innocence.
-The trial attorney wants someone to continue working towards their client's exoneration but does not have the time/financial resources/appellate experience/etc. to work on the case themself.
-With referred cases, an attorney asks UHIP either to take over a case in its entirety or to consult/assist with the attorney's ongoing effort to further the client's actual innocence claim.
-In the third method, projects are made aware of forensic issues and work on cases being spearheaded by other organizations.
+These referred cases are often ones where a defense attorney lost the case at trial, but believe in their client's actual innocence.
+The trial attorney wants someone to continue working towards their client's exoneration, but does not have the time/financial resources/appellate knowledge/etc. to work on the case themself.
+With is that if the defendant did not prior felony convictions, then he would not have been barred from possessing a firearm, thereby negating the "Possession of a Firearm by a Felon" conviction as well.